 Is there a height or other limits on displays or table set-ups?

 There is a height limit of 8 ft off the floor for displays (the height of the table is included in this).
 If you use the 14-inch cube displays it is equal to about 4 high.
 All table set-ups/displays must be sturdy and only occupy your own tabletop space.
 At no time are Free Standing Displays allowed to be set up in Front or to the Side of a table.
-All Displays are to be On TOP of your table or behind your table.
+All Displays are to be On TOP of your table or behind your table as long as it doesnt interfere with the artists around you.
 If a display falls down, or is deemed by Con staff to be unsafe, you will be asked to take it down.

 Do Artists’ Alley tables have access to electrical outlets?

-Electricity is available through the GSEC on a per day or per weekend basis.
-If you are interested in purchasing electricity for the weekend, please e-mail the Artist Alley staff for the current price listing.
+Electricity is available through the ACCC on a per day or per weekend basis.
+If you are interested in purchasing electricity for the weekend, When you get notice of receiveing a table the email will include information on how to purchase it.
 On the Letter of Intent please indicate whether or not you will NEED electricity as this will affect your placement.

 Will Artists have time to set up and break down their tables?